 "As a practicing Catholic, I find the portrayal of the priest in your story deeply offensive."
 He folded his lips tightly together and frowned.
 This was the full extent of his critique.

 I gave up the idea that this man had anything of value to teach me.
 I decided to take an El Paso on his guidance in writing Vatican-approved stories.
 I thought: Include me out, Maxwell.
 Writing well was hard enough without Pope John Paul II peering over my shoulder.
-And I also felt sorry for Maxwell.
+I also felt sorry for Maxwell.
 Any writer who tries to ignore the commotions of the wide world is going to fail.

 The friend who'd recommended him threw up her hands: "That isn't like Maxwell at all!
 He's a real sensible guy normally.
 I bet that Cathoholic wife of his dictated what he should say."

 I'd never heard the word Cathoholic, and was intrigued.
 Friend explained that it doesn't necessarily mean someone who drinks too much.
 The person doesn't even have to be a Catholic, "although they usually are," Friend claimed.
 It means an obsessive member of any religion.
 A Cathoholic is hopped up on arrogance, snakebitten out of her gourd with delicious delusions about her glorious spirituality.
 She thinks of herself as God's sensational darling, while those in other religions are his stunted stepchildren.
 Needless to say this has nothing actually to do with Jesus, Mary, Joseph, the saints or (God forbid) God.
-And a true member of this tribe thinks that Jesus was having a wimpy, pinko, bleeding-heart moment when he suggested things like Help one another, and Love your neighbor as yourself.
+And a true member of this tribe thinks that Jesus was having a wimpy, pinko, Bernie Sanders kind of moment when he suggested things like Help one another, and Love your neighbor as yourself.